Anantha-Rao12/Anantha-Rao12.github.io/_pages/cv.md

 - ## Undergraduate Research Assistant, IISER Pune

   ### Quantum Information and Complex systems Lab with Prof MS Santhanam [February '21 - Present]

+    - Currently working under [Prof MS Santhanam](http://www.iiserpune.ac.in/~santh/) at IISER Pune on developing a Quantum Machine Learning algorithm to compute Out-of-Time-order correlators that are useful in Quantum Information Processing and to study localization in chaotic quantum systems.

+- ## iGEM IISER Pune

+  ### Software and Modelling Team Leader [April '20 - Nov '20]

 Skills
 ======
 * Skill 1